CompTIA A+ Practice Test (220-1201)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is a VPN and why is it needed to access a corporate network?
+What is a serial connector, and why is it used?

 Answer Description